tgieruc/Heritage-in-the-digital-age/docs/index.md

 ![Fine-tuning](images/7_training_process.png){:class="img-responsive"}

 #### Evaluation
-The model is evaluated on a [COCO-2014](https://cocodataset.org/#home) validation subset, which consists of 1'000 images with bounding boxes and segmentation masks.
-It achieves a mean IoU of 0.77, a mean precision of 0.82 and a mean recall of 0.91.
+The model is evaluated on a [COCO-2014](https://cocodataset.org/#home) validation subset, which consists of 1’000 images with bounding boxes and segmentation masks.
+It achieves a mean Intersection over Union (IoU) of 0.77, which is calculated as the ratio of the area of overlap between the predicted bounding box or segmentation mask and the ground truth, to the area of union between them:

+$$IoU = \frac{(A \cap B)}{(A \cup B)}$$

+where $A$ is the predicted bounding box or segmentation mask and $B$ is the ground truth.
+The IoU score ranges from 0 to 1, with higher values indicating better performance.
+A mean IoU of 0.77 indicates that the model is performing well but there is still room for improvement.

+The model also achieves mean pixelwise precision and recall scores of 0.82 and 0.91, respectively.
+Pixelwise precision and recall are other common evaluation metrics used in object segmentation, and they measure the fraction of true positive pixels out of all predicted positive pixels (precision), and the fraction of true positive pixels out of all actual positive pixels (recall).
+These values provide additional insight into the performance of the model and can be used to identify any potential trade-offs between precision and recall.
+A higher recall than precision seems to indicate that the model is more sensitive to detecting positive pixels but may be less accurate in predicting them.
+In other words, the model is more likely to identify most of the positive pixels (high recall), but some of the predicted positive pixels may be incorrect (lower precision).

 #### Inference
 The model was run on the images to segment the detected objects using the bounding boxes from the phrase grounding results.
 The preprocessing for this step was slightly different from the fine-tuning process: the image was resized to 352x352 with padding, normalized, and then turned into a tensor.
 After the inference, the segmentation was multiplied by the mask to remove any noise and was resized to the original size of the image.